zillyinc/MaterialTabs/README.md

 So during the process of creation of this package, we:

-- Copy and pasted the source files of located here: https://github.com/material-components/material-components-ios/tree/v54.10.0/components/Tabs
+- Copy and pasted the source files of located here: https://github.com/material-components/material-components-ios/tree/v54.10.0/components/Tabs;
-- Flattened out entire file structure
+- Flattened out entire file structure (which includes not only moving the files, but fixing the `import` paths of header files);
-- Copy and pasted all the missing dependencies from other folders within that same repository (always in the same tag), as well as from https://github.com/material-foundation/material-internationalization-ios
+- Copy and pasted all the missing dependencies from other folders within that same repository (always in the same tag), as well as from https://github.com/material-foundation/material-internationalization-ios.

 We reckon this isn't the ideal way of maintaining this dependency, however, it was a very cost-efficient way to put this dependency in a working state.